Definite and Indefinite Articles in English | Page 2/3

 On the previous page, you learned that the definite article (“the”) is used before a noun that is specific.
-For example, when you say “the car” or “the car John drives,” your are not talking about just any car; it is a specific car.

 When you talk about a non-specific noun, you use the indefinite article (a/an).
 So, when you say, “John drives a nice car,” it could be any car.
 The focus is on John, not on the car he drives.

 If you and I talk about John’s car and later you see a similar car on the street, you could say, “Look!
-That’s the car John that drives.”
+That’s the car that John drives.”